Where We Stand on the Arctic Refuge and What You Can Do

 Okay… so now what?

-The bad news is that there’s no way to stop the lease sale–no matter what happens, they are going to put a minimum of 400,000 hectares up for potential development.
+The bad news is that there’s no way to stop the lease sale–no matter what happens, they are going to put a minimum of 400,000 acres up for potential development.
 The law says they have to.
 The only way to stop it would be to change the law, and the political will doesn’t exist for that in Washington.

 The good news is while it’s not perfect, this EIS is still better than the original, and offers better alternatives with more restrictions on development.
 Of the three alternative development scenarios being practically considered by BLM, one (almost) fully protects the Porcupine Caribou Herd’s calving grounds from development.